josuecau/GoogleImageSearch/README.md

 A PHP class for image search with Google API

 ## Requirements
-Requires CURLQuery <https://github.com/josuecau/CURLQuery> cURL class.
+Requires CURLQuery PHP class for cURL calls : [https://github.com/josuecau/CURLQuery](You can found it here).

 ## Usage
      $search = new GoogleImageSearch( 'YOUR_GOOGLE_API_KEY' );